john-cd/rust_howto/bk/later/categories/development-tools_ffi/java.md

 ## jni-rs (Helpful Tool) {#skip}

-While not a binding generator in the traditional sense, jni-rs provides helpful [macros][p-macros] and utilities to make writing JNI code in Rust easier.
+While not a binding generator in the traditional sense, jni-rs provides helpful [macros][p~macros] and utilities to make writing JNI code in Rust easier.
 It simplifies many common JNI tasks.

 ## Build Tools {#skip}